What Is Screen Printing on Wine Bottles?

 • Multi-Color Printing

-Enables rich, layered visuals—each ink color is applied with a separate screen.
+Enables rich, layered visuals, each ink color is applied with a separate screen.

 • High Fire Thermal Plastic Inks

-Permanently fuse to glass offering the most durability and color richness
+Permanently fuse to glass, offering the most durability and color richness

 • Metallic, Precious Metals, Interference Inks

-Add dimension and shine—commonly used for reserve wines and luxury SKUs.
+Add dimension and shine, commonly used for reserve wines and luxury SKUs.

-Benefits of Screen Printing Wine Glass Bottles
+Benefits of Screen Printing on Glass Bottles

 The benefits of screen printing are both visual and practical:

-• Durability
+• DURABILITY

 No peeling, fading, or smudging.
 Screen-printed bottles withstand temperature shifts, moisture, and handling better than labeled counterparts.

-• Branding
+• BRANDING

 Screen printing creates a seamless, tactile finish that elevates perception.
 The bottle becomes part of the brand story.

-• Sustainability
+• SUSTAINABILITY

 With direct-to-glass printing, wineries can skip label application and streamline their bottling workflow.